-TURF 292 Cooperative Seminar II
+TURF 292 Cooperative Seminar II 2 Credits

 Students will contribute to discussions related to their cooperative work experience that focus on effective workplace relationships and applying leadership skills to promote personal development.
 They will also demonstrate effective communication skills, resolve conflicts, build teams, and engage employees in decision making.
-Co-requisite: TURF 291.
+Corequisite: TURF 291.

-TURF 297 Special Projects
+TURF 297 Special Projects 2 Credits

 Students will prepare a PowerPoint presentation to defend their previously approved project from their 3 to 6 month work experience and exploration of leadership skills in a turf related industry.
 Their presentation can be made in person or online.
-Prerequisite: TURF 197 or TURF 191.
+Prerequisite: Grade of C or higher in TURF 197 or TURF 191.